Arrow BOOK

 After the procedure

 After ablation, it is normal to experience local soreness for a few days.
-Pain relief often develops gradually over 2 to 6 weeks as the nerve pathway settles.
+Pain relief often develops gradually over two to six weeks as the nerve pathway settles.

 Your consultant may advise: